Kazakh president says constitutional order has mostly been restored | Law-Order

 On Friday morning, Reuters correspondents saw armored personal carriers and military servicemen in the main square of Almaty, Kazakhstan's largest city, where soldiers fired at protesters a day before.
 A few hundred meters away, Reuters correspondents saw a dead body in a heavily damaged civilian car.

-In another part of the city, they saw a ransacked store that used to sell ammunition and military vehicles and about 100 people in military uniforms at another square in Almaty.
-Tokayev will address the nation on Friday, his administration said, asking people in Almaty to limit their traveling around the city while the "search for the remaining hiding bandits is underway."
+In another part of the city they saw a ransacked store that used to sell ammunition.
+The correspondents also saw military vehicles and about 100 people in military uniforms at another square in Almaty.
+A peacekeeping force of the Moscow-led military alliance of ex-Soviet states, called in by Tokayev this week, is currently arriving to Kazakhstan but is not engaged in combat or in the "elimination of militants," Tokayev's administration said.

+The Collective Security Treaty Organisation (CSTO) force will provide cover and security function, it said.
+The overall peacekeeping force of the CSTO will number about 2,500 and will stay in Kazakhstan for a few days or weeks, the RIA news agency quoted the general secretary of the alliance on Thursday.

 The violence has been unprecedented in a state ruled firmly since Soviet times by leader Nursultan Nazarbayev, 81, who had held on to the reins despite stepping down three years ago as president.
 The uprising, which began as protests against a New Year's Day fuel price hike, swelled on Wednesday when protesters chanting slogans against Nazarbayev stormed and torched public buildings in Almaty and other cities.
 Protesters accused Nazarbayev's family and allies of amassing vast wealth while the nation of 19 million remained poor.